 (a) The construction or location of any residential structures of 20 or fewer dwelling units (WAC 197-11-800(1));

 (b) The construction of a barn, loafing shed, farm equipment storage building, produce storage or packing structure, or similar agricultural structure, covering 30,000 or fewer square feet, and to be used only by the property owner or his or her agent in the conduct of farming the property.
 This exemption shall not apply to feed lots (WAC 197-11-800(1));

 (c) The construction of an office, school, commercial, recreational, service or storage building with 12,000 or fewer square feet of gross floor area, and with associated parking facilities designed for 40 or fewer automobiles (WAC 197-11-800(1));

 (d) The construction of a parking lot designed for 40 or fewer automobiles not associated with a structure (WAC 197-11-800(1));

 (e) Any fill or excavation of 500 or fewer cubic yards throughout the total lifetime of the fill or excavation and any excavation, fill or grading necessary for an exempt project in subsection (a), (b), (c), or (d) of this section (WAC 197-11-800(1)).
 (Ord.
 4452 § 1 (Att.
 A) (part), 2014: Ord.
 4361 § 1, 2012: Ord.
 4150 § 2 (part), 2008)

-To assist applicants in the preparation of the transportation concurrency and traffic impact analyses, the City has established the attached guidelines.
+To assist applicants in the preparation of the transportation concurrency and traffic impact analyses, the City has established Traffic Impact Analysis Guidelines (PDF 364KB).
 The goals of these guidelines are: